 In 2006, the Authority entered into lease agreements with HMS Host and CN Brown to operate its five service plazas on the Turnpike.
 The Authority entered into the arrangements as a means to provide services to users of the Turnpike in a more efficient, cost-effective manner.
 The terms of the agreements are as follows.
 The lease agreement with HMS Host is contingent based on sales however also provides a guaranteed minimum rent of \$3,317,649 or 85% of the previous year's rental, whichever is greater.
-In 2018, the monthly minimum rent payments increased from \$254,168 to \$276,471, which brought the annual minimum rent to \$3,317,649 up from \$3,050,000.
+In 2019, the monthly minimum rent payments were \$276,471, which brings the annual minimum rent to \$3,317,649.
 In previous years the Authority has waived the minimum rent requirement for HMS Host, and has only required them to pay the contingent rent for any such years.
-In addition, the Authority received contingent rentals of \$575,765 and \$853,117 in 2018 and 2017, respectively.
+In addition, the Authority received contingent rentals of \$383,104 and \$575,765 in 2019 and 2018, respectively.
 The lease agreement with CN Brown provides for contingent rent based on sales.
-The Authority received \$1,053,276 and \$1,082,988 in contingent rentals from CN Brown in 2018 and 2017, respectively.
+The Authority received \$1,071,983 and \$1,053,276 in contingent rentals from CN Brown in 2019 and 2018, respectively.

 On April 1st, 2018 the Authority entered into a lease agreement with Maine Crafts Association for an area located in the Authority's West Gardiner Service Plaza.
 The lease agreement is contingent based on gross sales however also provide a guaranteed minimum rent of \$800 per month from April 1, 2018 through March 31, 2023.
-The Authority received minimum rent of \$9,600 from Maine Crafts Association in 2018.
-There was contingent rent due the Authority for 2018 based on gross sales from Maine Crafts Association for a total of \$1,609.
+The Authority received minimum rent of \$9,600 from Maine Crafts Association in 2019.
+There was contingent rent due to the Authority for 2019 based on gross sales from Maine Crafts Association for a total of \$1,806.